VoronDesign/VoronUsers/printer_mods/MSiemons/TophatHingeV0.1/readme.md

 It uses modified panel mounts and tophat parts.
 I've added panels mounts for thicknesses of 2, 2.5 and 3mm.
 Also the lower corner clips are adapted to allow for the rotation.
 All parts can be printed without support.
+An unibody version is included in case you have a large printer.

 Printed and tested: the tophat is relatively stable and stays in the open position.